 Even when we are able to get a sufficient amount of sleep, which can be difficult with crazy work and life schedules, our bodies don’t always feel well rested.
 We may wake up feeling like the tin man as we take our first steps to start the day.
-However, the New Year is a great time to integrate some new habits to help you wake up on the right side of the bed in 2020.

 Like it or not, Labor Day is in the rear-view mirror and fall lays ahead of us.
 After a summer of hot weather and mowing lawns, we now look forward to the changing colors of the trees and the inevitable downfall of leaves.

 While this may invoke memories of children making piles of leaves to jump in and enjoy, for those of use with larger trees near our yards, it can mean something much different.
 Raking is a repetitive task that can cause real aggravation to some of the more vulnerable structures in our lower back and shoulders.
 Luckily, you can always limit your risk of injury or strain with a proper stretch and warm up before picking up the rake.
 Here are a few stretches to try:

 The squat is one of the most fundamental movements a human needs to be able to perform both in life and in sports.
 In life we use the squat to sit down and stand up from chairs or going down to the floor to reach for objects.
 In sport we use squat movements when preparing to jump and land, as well as when getting into an athletic position.
 The squat is also used in the strength training realm as it has tremendous carry over to all other aspects of sport.